Website Nishnawbe Aski Nation

 COMPETENCIES AND QUALIFICATIONS:

-· Willing and able to travel regularly to NAN First Nation communities.
+· Ability to travel regularly to NAN First Nation communities

 Preference will be given to Individuals who self-identify as Indigenous (First Nations, Metis or Inuit) with the required combination of education and experience.